ChengTseLu/ChengTseLu.github.io/README.md

 ### Results from Test Code
 ![](https://github.com/ChengTseLu/MaskDetectionTempSensing/blob/main/pic/cloud.png)

-## Final: Combine 3 Parts
+## Final: Combining 3 Parts
 Lastly, I combine all three parts above together for final demo.
 I also create a simply GUI to show the mask detection and temperature results together.
-The data would be stored in cloud if the person stay in front of the camera for 0.5 to 1 sec.
+The data would be stored in cloud if the person stays in front of the camera for 0.5 to 1 sec.
+The resolution of the video is set to be 600 x 600

 * Without Google Coral